project-illium/illium-documentation/docs/developers/security.md

 ### State transitions

-As we talked about in the storage section, some contracts have a very large state that needs to be stored off chain with only the root hash of the offchain database stored in the contract.
+As we talked about in the storage section, some contracts have a very large state that needs to be stored off chain with only the root hash of the off-chain database stored in the contract.

-For these contracts in order to spend the utxo one not only needs to know the output commitment preimage, but also the private unlocking-parameters needed to update the offchain database.
+For these contracts in order to spend the utxo one not only needs to know the output commitment preimage, but also the private unlocking-parameters needed to update the off-chain database.

 These parameters are not normally found in the contract, so it's up to you to enforce a covenant requiring they be put in the transaction ― typically in the ciphertext field.